solo-system/solo-system.github.io/documentation/power/index.md

 by multiplying the battery's voltage (in Volts) by the capacity of the battery (in amp-hours).
 The Solo consumes those watt-hours at a rate of 0.355 Watts.
-So divide the watt-hours (energy in battery) by the 0.355 watts (speed solo uses that energy) to get the number of hours it will run for.
+So divide the watt-hours (energy in battery) by the 0.355 Watts (speed solo uses that energy) to get the number of hours it will run for.

 Example: The car battery we used